Difference Between Claritas and IMC

-- First, you should opt for Claritas® Investment Certificate if you want a lot of flexibility.
+- First, you should opt for the Claritas® Investment Certificate if you want a lot of flexibility.
 Because it’s pretty easy to clear and the mode of exam is also very convenient.
 IMC (Investment Management Certificate) is also very good.
-However, IMC is little stricter than Claritas®.
+However, IMC is a little stricter than Claritas®.

 - Second, Claritas® and IMC both have almost zero entry barriers.
 So, if you choose to do any one of them or both, there’s no exam requirement.
-You only need to be good in English.
+You only need to be good at English.

-Claritas vs IMC Infographics
+Claritas vs. IMC Infographics

 Reading time: 90 seconds

-Claritas vs IMC Summary
+Claritas vs. IMC Summary

-|Certification Organised by||Claritas is one of the best investment related courses in the world.
+|Certification Organised by||Claritas is one of the best investment-related courses in the world.
 It’s organized by CFA Institute, USA.||IMC (Investment Management Certificate) is recognized and organized by CFA Society, United Kingdom.
 This course is more popular in UK than in the whole world.
 But the subjects taught under this course have relevance in all over the world.|

 |Number of levels||Claritas has seven modules.
 They all are Industry Overview (5%), Ethics and Regulation (10%), Inputs and tools (20%), Investment Instruments (20%), Industry Structure (20%), Serving Client Needs (5%), and Industry Controls (20%) respectively.||IMC has only two levels.
 They call them units – Unit 1 and Unit 2.
 The exam for each unit occurs separately.|